9 Marks of a Calvinist Cult #9 (authoritarian narcissists)

 In that "10 things to know about the psychology of cults" article, it says "Cults satisfy the desire for absolute answers."

-What do you think those massive Calvinists theology books are for?
-It's to make you feel like you are learning deep, rich, complex answers to biblical "mysteries" and to so many of our questions about life, God, and faith.
+What do you think those massive Calvinist theology books do?
+They make you feel like you are learning deep, rich, complex answers to biblical "mysteries" and to so many of our questions about life, God, and faith.
 And in order to learn these things, we have to go to Calvinists - not just the Bible - for the answers.
-(However, many of the things they write are really just to try to fix the problems and contradictions they first created.)

 Calvinist's have their "giants of the faith," their golden calves - Spurgeon, Calvin, MacArthur, Piper, Packer, Pink, Grudem, Sproul, etc. - and don't you dare question them or think they're wrong!